fluent-ffmpeg/node-fluent-ffmpeg/README.md

 * `targetSize`: current size of the target file in kilobytes
 * `timemark`: the timestamp of the current frame in seconds
 * `percent`: an estimation of the progress percentage
+* `inputBytesRead`: number of bytes read from the input stream (only available for input streams)
+* `inputBytesLength`: total number of bytes in the input stream (only available for input streams, if `.inputStreamLength` was called)
+* `inputReadPercent`: input stream read progress percentage (only available for input streams and only present if `inputBytesLength` is also present)

 Note that `percent` can be (very) inaccurate, as the only progress information fluent-ffmpeg gets from ffmpeg is the total number of frames written (and the corresponding duration).
 To estimate percentage, fluent-ffmpeg has to guess what the total output duration will be, and uses the first input added to the command to do so.
 In particular:
 * percentage is not available when using an input stream